Benefits of an Inflatable Hot Tub at Home

 It’s O.K, looking at glossy photo’s of people splashing around in pools in glorious sunshine and enjoying themselves; but regarding our health side of it, where serious longer-term issues need considering to allow any frivolity to continue, in my mind many answers needed to be found.

 Curiosity gnawed at me.
-I needed to learn of any health benefits of a hot tub at home, or if a hot tub benefits weight loss in any way, as, sadly, it’s one of my problems.
+I needed to learn of any health benefits of a hot tub at home, or especially in my case, if a hot tub benefits weight loss in any way, as, sadly, it’s one of my problems.

 Could we use it in late autumn, or maybe even in the winter?